Memory Layer¶

 The Problem¶

 Stateless LLMs treat each session as a clean slate.
-Without memory, agents repeat mistakes humans already corrected, re-inject context at token cost, and cannot maintain continuity over multi-step workflows.
+Without memory, agents repeat mistakes humans already corrected, re-attach context at token cost, and cannot maintain continuity over multi-step workflows.
 The existing knowledge capture tools record institutional knowledge, but lack per-analyst personalization, temporal reasoning, and automatic surfacing of relevant context.

 How It Works¶